Why We're a B Corp.

 Written by Jana Blankenship, founder of Captain Blankenship

 The B in B Corp stands for "benefit."
-B Corps mission is to support businesses that benefit workers, community and the planet.
-Certified B Corporations are businesses that uphold the highest standards of transparency of business practices, social and environmental responsibility and legal accountability to balance profit and purpose.
+B Corp's mission is to support companies that benefit workers, the community, and the planet.
+Certified B Corporations are businesses that uphold the highest standards of transparency, social and environmental responsibility, and legal accountability to balance profit and purpose.
 B Lab, the organization that certifies B Corps, was founded in 2006 by three friends from college.
-They saw firsthand the need to create a community to support, encourage and inspire responsible businesses.
+They saw firsthand the need to create a community to support, encourage, and inspire responsible businesses.
 B Lab today counts over 3,500 companies in more than 70 countries across 150 industries as B Corp certified.

 Why is Captain Blankenship committed to being a B Corp?

 Captain Blankenship became a B Corp in 2018.
 I first learned about the B Corp community from the amazing Patagonia, which was the first California-based company to join in 2012.
 I have long admired Patagonia as a pioneering company that supports social and environmental good in every aspect of their business.
 Since starting Captain Blankenship in 2009, I knew I wanted it to be a force for good in the world and the mission of B Corps really resonated with me.
-The process to actually become a B Corp was long and thorough, though we are so grateful for it because and it helped us see Captain Blankenship by giving us a birds eye view of all the areas we could strive to be a more socially and environmentally conscious business.
+The process to actually become a B Corp was long and thorough.
+We are so grateful for it though, because it helped us see all the areas we could strive to be a more social and environmentally conscious business.

-We consider sustainability in everything aspect of our business.
+We consider sustainability in every aspect of our business.
 We are committed to using our business as a force for good to give back to the community and to the planet.
 We use the highest quality natural, organic, and fair-trade ingredients whenever possible.
-You can visit our Ingredient glossary to learn more about the EWG rating of all of our main ingredients.
+You can visit our Ingredients page to learn more about the sourcing and origin of all of our main ingredients.